nowakkuba99/AppToGIF/README.md

 </p>

 OpenGL render code source: [OpenGL Examples](https://cs.lmu.edu/~ray/notes/openglexamples/).
 In demos folder full source code with AppToGIF addition is avaiable to look through: `AppToGIF_Demo/DemoOpenGL.cpp`.
- ### Documentation
+ ## Documentation
  This section goes over creating AppToGIF singeleton instance, initialization and how to use it in your app.
  Along with use cases few demo-app's are beign included in demo folder and shortly presented below.
- 1. AppToGIF instance creation
+ **1. AppToGIF instance creation**
  The library instance can be obtained as singelton object and assigned to EncoderApp reference object as showed below.
 ```c++
 /* -- AppToGIF object --- */
 AppToGIF::EncoderApp& app = AppToGIF::EncoderApp::getInstance();
 ```
-2. Initialization
+**2. Initialization**
 In order to initialize AppToGIF object one need to pass the GIF settings into the initialization function.
 ```c++
 /* --- GIF settings --- */